- 20th century politics

 You do not need to include the word 'regiment', 'battalion' or 'brigade'.
-For example, to search for a battalion in the Northumberland Regiment, you need only search using the word 'Northumberland'.
+For example, to search for a battalion in the Northumberland Fusiliers, you need only search using the word 'Northumberland'.

 Searching is free, but there may be a charge to download documents.

 With each download, you will typically see a unit diary that may cover a period of several years.
 This may be divided into several PDF files, which you can save to your computer.
 You can then scroll through the PDF files to locate the battalion and dates that you are interested in.
 You can also use the image viewer in Discovery to preview the pages of the diary.